rbms-bsc/DCRMR/_pages/Title/Note-on-title.md

 ## 1.29.33 No title

-<a name="1.29.33.1">1.29.33.1</a> Make a note indicating whether the [Title proper](/DCRMR/title/Title-proper/) is taken from the opening words of the text or has been devised by the cataloger (see [Title proper, 1.21.34.1](/DCRMR/title/Title-proper/#1.21.34.1)).
+<a name="1.29.33.1">1.29.33.1</a> Always make a note indicating whether the [Title proper](/DCRMR/title/Title-proper/) is taken from the opening words of the text or has been devised by the cataloger (see [Title proper, 1.21.34.1](/DCRMR/title/Title-proper/#1.21.34.1)).

 ## 1.29.34 Title proper with supplementary or section designation or title

-<a name="1.29.34.1">1.29.34.1</a> Make a note indicating the original position on the title page of any transposed elements within a [Title proper](/DCRMR/title/Title-proper/) with supplementary or section designation of title (see [Title proper, 1.21.35.1](/DCRMR/title/Title-proper/#1.21.35.1)).
+<a name="1.29.34.1">1.29.34.1</a> Always make a note indicating the original position on the title page of any transposed elements within a [Title proper](/DCRMR/title/Title-proper/) with supplementary or section designation of title (see [Title proper, 1.21.35.1](/DCRMR/title/Title-proper/#1.21.35.1)).

 ## 1.29.35 Title proper of single-sheet manifestations